1. I have an engineering English text I need translated into Spanish. Would you take care of this project?

 4. What if I need a "second pair of eyes" for the documents I've sent you for translation?

-We offer our clients a "tandem translation process" (as per International Standard ISO 17100: Translation Services - Requirements for Translation Services): the first linguist takes care of the translation plus revision (bilingual editing) of the text; the second linguist then performs an independent revision (bilingual editing) of the first-linguist version, as well as a quality control check (preferred automated QA tool: ApSIC Xbench); the last step in the process is the hard-copy proofreading of the final, consensus version.
-We deliver electronic copies of the first-linguist version, the second linguist-revised version and the final version.
+We offer our clients a "tandem translation process" (as per International Standard ISO 17100: Translation Services - Requirements for Translation Services): the first linguist takes care of the translation plus revision (bilingual editing) of the text in compliance with the standard's requirements and the client's specifications; the second linguist then performs an independent revision (bilingual editing) of the first-linguist version in compliance with the standard's requirements and the client's specifications.
+We deliver electronic copies of the first-linguist version and of the second linguist-revised version.

-Not at all.
+They are different processes.
 Computer-assisted translation or computer-aided translation (CAT) is human translation aided by different software tools, including translation memory tools.
 Translation memory tools suggest to the human translator target segments corresponding to identical or similar source segments stored in a database of source-target segments from previous human translations in that language pair.
 The human translator accepts, rejects, or edits the target text suggested by the translation memory tool so that the final segment in the target language matches the segment in the source text.
 Provided the translation memory's quality is good and it's carefully maintained and updated, the use of such tools reduces translation costs and turnaround times and maximizes terminology and style consistency.
 Although the term "CAT" tends to be used as an equivalent to "translation memory tools", CAT actually involves the use of many other software tools that aid in the different phases of a translation project (such as spell and grammar checkers, terminology management tools, quality assurance tools, etc.) and allow linguists to focus on those tasks that can only be performed by human beings.
 Machine translation (MT) or automated translation is computer translation without human intervention during the translation process itself: MT systems produce a preliminary, raw target text that requires post-editing by a human being.
-Some of MT's main uses today are providing an approximate idea of the general content of a document written in another language (gisting), translating material that, because of cost limitations or impossible volumes, would go untranslated if MT didn't exist, and speeding the translation process by providing first-draft target language documents for human post-editing.
-MT won't work for all types of texts: its accuracy depends to a great degree on the source text characteristics, since MT engines cannot manage unknown terminology, erroneous sentence structure, intentional use of atypical sentence structure, grammar and spelling mistakes, or context, tone and nuance issues the way a human translator can.
-We should also point out that the approach to editing a machine-generated document is different to that of editing a human-produced one, since machine-derived errors are different.
-In the context of technical translation, with highly-customized MT systems and for very specific types of texts in very specific environments, our experience is that MT has a niche in the translation business, and we believe we technical translators will be seeing a lot more of it in the future.

-7. Do you use machine translation for your translation projects?
+6. Do you use machine translation tools for your translation projects?

-8. I am a medical school professor of microbiology and immunology and I need several of my immunology papers translated from English into Spanish.
+8. I am a medical school professor of immunology and I need several of my papers translated from English into Spanish.
 Do I need a professional translator?
 Couldn't I just ask a Spanish friend of mine who has a great command of the English language?

 That would depend on how much you actually need to be able to trust the translation of your papers.
 If you wanted a sailing boat built that would float today and also ten years from today, you would contact a professional boat builder, not an experienced sailor.
 Professional translation is a profession, just as architecture, engineering, or lawyering.
-It has its fundamentals, its general and specialized tools of the trade, its specific challenges and pitfalls, its tricks, a learning curve that cannot be hastened… What are Across, Déjà Vu, SDL Trados Translator's Workbench, SDL Trados Studio, SDLX, STAR Transit, Wordfast, etc., and how can they help translators provide a more terminology- and style-consistent translation with a faster turnaround?
+It has its fundamentals, its general and specialized tools of the trade, its specific challenges and pitfalls, its tricks, a learning curve that cannot be hastened… What are Across, Déjà Vu, Trados Studio, STAR Transit, Wordfast, XTM, etc., and how can they help translators provide a more terminology- and style-consistent translation with a faster turnaround?
 What should a translator know about automated quality assurance tools to optimize translation quality?
-What are standards ASTM F 2575-06 and ISO 17100:2015, and how are they relevant to a translator's line of work?
-Which desktop publishing tools should a translator become familiar with?
+What are standards ASTM F 2575, ISO 17100, and ISO 18587, and how are they relevant to a translator's line of work?
 Why is "carbunco" the correct translation into Spanish for "anthrax", and "ántrax" the correct translation into Spanish for "carbuncle"?
-Which calques and loanwords is it OK to use in medical translation, and which ones should be avoided?
 If you need to be able to trust your translation, you need a professional translator.

 9. So I need a professional translator for my immunology papers.
 But does s/he have to be specialized in the medical field?